Congratulations to Lindy Biller! Her chapbook, Love at the End of the World, will be published next spring

 - Manuscripts may contain some previously published work, but the published work cannot have appeared in any other chapbook or full-length collections

-- Self-published collections are previously published and therefore ineligible
+- Self-published chapbooks are previously published and therefore ineligible

-- As we are a prose-focused journal, we are not interested in poetry chapbooks, but will consider chapbooks which contain prose poetry
+- No poetry chapbooks, please (we will consider chapbooks which contain some prose poetry)

 - Electronic submissions only